Extremal properties of flood-filling games: Introduction

 Two different versions of the game have been considered in the literature, known as the ``fixed'' and ``free'' versions.
-In the fixed version of the game (as in most implementations), players must always change the colour of the monochromatic component containing a single distinguished vertex, so the only choice is what colour to assign to this component; in the free version players can choose freely at each move the component whose colour is changed, in addition to the new colour.
-For the remainder of this paper we shall only be concerned with the free version of the game.
+In the fixed version of the game (as in most implementations), players must always change the colour of the monochromatic component containing a single distinguished \emph{pivot vertex}, so the only choice is what colour to assign to this component; in the free version players can choose freely at each move the component whose colour is changed, in addition to the new colour.

-In this paper, we initiate a systematic investigation of a different type of question about the game, which has yet to be addressed in the literature: given a graph $G$, what is the maximum number of moves we may need to flood $G$, taken over all possible colourings of $G$ with $c$ colours?
-In this paper we begin by giving two different upper bounds on the answer to this question that are valid for all connected graphs, before going on to consider various special classes of graphs and demonstrating that the upper bounds are tight for certain families of graphs.
-We are thus able to determine the precise answer to the question for paths, and also for cycles and blow-ups of paths and cycles.
-This work provides a partial answer to an open question of Meeks and Scott \cite{2xn}.
+In this paper, we initiate a systematic investigation of a different type of question about the game, raised by Meeks and Scott \cite{2xn} but as yet unanswered in the literature: given a graph $G$, what is the maximum number of moves we may need to flood $G$, taken over all possible colourings of $G$ with $c$ colours?
+In addition to providing a deeper insight into the behaviour of the game, questions of this form are motivated by recent algorithmic work involving Integer Programming formulations for the optimisation problem, whose running-times might be reduced by better bounds on the worst-case number of moves required.